theforeman/foreman-js/docs/automations.md

 5. Share your prerelease with others by setting the version field in the `package.json` to the prerelease version (e.g. `^8.0.0-next-something.0`).
 6. When the prerelease is ready to be published as an official release, rebase and merge into the `master` branch, and gh-actions will create an official release.
 7. Remove the prerelease branch from the `foreman-js` repository.

+### Installing a prerelease

+Prereleases are published to `npm`, to install them in foreman or in a foreman plugin, update the version in the `package.json` to the prerelease version (e.g. `^3.0.0-next.0`, `v3.0.0-next-react.0`).

+Performing `npm install` locally and on CI should download and install the prereleases from `npm`.